 Your consultation may be on the same day you arrive, so the Concierge will work out the best way to approach this. (whether to the hotel first or after).
 Due to the surgeons’ hectic schedule, changes may occur.
 Don’t worry, this is common with surgery as emergencies or other issues may interfere with the schedule.

 Please be aware that your surgery date may change after you arrive in Malaysia.
+It is rare, but we want to prepare you.
 This is usually due to theatre access (emergencies take precedent) or scheduling conflicts with the surgeon, anaesthetist or room availability.
 Remember, it’s a hospital, not a hotel so things can change.

 Don’t worry about this though, your surgery will go ahead!
 Your Concierge will keep you informed along the way.

 Because you will be checking out of the hotel for the days you are in the hospital, you can take an overnight bag and leave your bag with the hotel.
 You can take it to the hospital, but you won’t want to be dragging the bag around after surgery!

 You will come out of anaesthetic and you will probably be confused.
 There are usually nursing staff with you who will ‘guide’ you back to consciousness.
 You will be taken to the ward/room and we can almost guarantee you, you will be sleeping!